 How to make them

-Begin by cutting your wrappers into thin strips with a sharp knife.
-However, if wonton chips are more your thing, there is no reason you cannot cut them into triangles instead.
+Begin by cutting your wonton wrappers into thin strips with a sharp knife or pizza cutter.
+However, if wonton chips are more your thing, there is no reason you cannot cut them into triangles like tortilla chips instead.
 The recipe is the same either way.

 Add enough oil to a heavy-bottomed pot to fill it at least one inch deep.
 Set the heat over medium and let the oil come to temperature.
 You are aiming for 350 degrees.